 In 1978 NASA selected thirty-five new Astronauts for the Space Shuttle.
-There were six women in the class: Sally Ride, Judy Resnik, Anna Fisher, Kathy Sullivan, Shannon Lucid, and me.
+There were six female astronauts in the class: Sally Ride, Judy Resnik, Anna Fisher, Kathy Sullivan, Shannon Lucid, and me.

 I was the smallest.